susaniecreates/portfolio/README.md

-Welcome to my coding portfolio!
+[WIP] Welcome to my coding portfolio!
 The following repository showcases a collection of my coding projects, built across different languages and domains.
 Each project reflects my growth as a software developer and my passion for solving real-world problems through code!